The Unusual Broadband X-ray Spectral Variability of NGC 1313 X-1 seen with XMM$-$Newton, Chandra and NuSTAR: Discussion

 However, as demonstrated by \cite{Walton18ulxBB}, when fit with such models all ULXs observed by \nustar\ to date (including \ngc) require an additional component at high energies to account for the \nustar\ data above $\sim$10\,keV, as the Wien tail in accretion disc models falls off too steeply.
-Since pulsations have not currently been observed from \ngc, and so the nature of the accretor in this system is not currently known, we take two different approaches to modeling this additional high-energy component.
+Since pulsations have not currently been observed from \ngc, and so the nature of the accretor in this system is not currently known, we take two different approaches to modelling this additional high-energy component.
 First, we treat it as a high-energy powerlaw tail produced by Compton up-scattering in an X-ray corona, similar to that seen in other X-ray binary systems.
 We refer to this as the non-magnetic scenario, which may be appropriate for both black hole and non-magnetic neutron star accretors.
 Second, we treat it as high-energy emission from a super-Eddington accretion column onto a magnetised neutron star, and assume a spectral form motivated by the pulsed emission observed from the known ULX pulsars (using the average spectral shape of their pulsed spectra as a template).
 We refer to this as the magnetic scenario.
-Both of these models provide similarly good descriptions of the multi-epoch data considered here, and examples of our fits are shown in Figure \ref{fig_models}.